gaurav-php/zend-framework-2-doctrine-2-skeleton/README.md

 #Zend Framework 2 and Doctrine 2

+The idea of this skeleton to we can develop without having to do manual installation work.
+When starting a new project we spend a lot of our time configuring and installing.
+Here the aim is to reduce the pain and to get on with what we need to do.

 This is a Skeleton Application with Doctrine 2 ready to use along with the following:

 - NodeJS